Python bindings and tools based on the DSS C-API project, a customized OpenDSS implementation

-Python bindings and misc tools for using OpenDSS (EPRI Distribution System Simulator).
-Based on CFFI and
+Python bindings and misc tools for using the OpenDSS (EPRI Distribution System Simulator) engine through the alternative/unofficial implementation from the DSS C-API library.
+Based on DSS C-API, CFFI and NumPy, aiming for full COM compatibility on Windows, Linux and MacOS.

 This module mimics the COM structure (as exposed via

-Most of the COM documentation can be used as-is, but instead of returning tuples or lists, this modules returns/accepts NumPy arrays for numeric data exchange.
+Most of the COM documentation can be used as-is, but instead of returning tuples or lists, this modules returns/accepts NumPy arrays for numeric data exchange, which is usually preferred by the users.

-This module depends on CFFI, NumPy and, optionally, SciPy.Sparse for reading the sparse system admittance matrix.
+The module depends on CFFI, NumPy and, optionally, SciPy.Sparse for reading the sparse system admittance matrix.
+Pandas and matplotlib might be added as optional dependencies to enable plotting and other features.

 - 2018-04-30 / version 0.9.7: Fix some of the setters that used array data.